Tabi111/deploy-static-website-using-AWS-Code-Pipeline-S3-and-GitHub-new/README.md

 ## Objective
 In this project, i deployed a static website via AWS codepipeline.
 Below is the architectural diagram that details how to accomplish this task.
+It is very simple and straight forward.